Restore Options (General)

 Specifies whether the restore operation must remove the specified number of levels from the beginning of source path of the selected data.
 For example, if the selected data is Documents\Memos\Sales, this option is set to 1 and the destination folder is \temp, the data will be recovered as \temp\Memos\Sales.

-Click to select advanced restore options.
+Click to select additional restore options.

 Save As Script